The Difficult Circumstances Surrounding Workplace DNA Testing And The Law

 - And if it was collected by employers in law enforcement or forensics, of through lab tests on toxic substances in the workplace.

-There are loopholes and gray areas here where DNA tests on employees are allowed.
+There are loopholes and gray areas here where a DNA test for employees is allowed.
 However, the strength of GINA and the precedent set in the court case mean that worker rights are well protected.
-It is unlikely that we will see DNA lab tests introduced as standard in US companies anytime soon.
+It is unlikely that we will see any DNA test introduced as standard in US companies anytime soon.
 For now, employees can remain secure in the knowledge that this Genetic Information Nondiscrimination Act is working in their favor

 Tags: DNA Tests, Lab Tests